-Susan Feder joined the Foundation in January 2007 as Program Officer for the Performing Arts.
-For the past 20 years, as vice president of G. Schirmer, Inc., she developed the careers of many leading composers in the United States, Europe, and the former Soviet Union.
-Previously she was editorial coordinator of The New Grove Dictionary of American Music and Program Editor at the San Francisco Symphony.
-Ms. Feder is also vice president of the Amphion Foundation.
-A graduate of Princeton University, she serves on the University’s Music Department Advisory Council and the Alumni Schools Committee.
-Ms. Feder also received an MA in the History and Literature of Music from the University of California, Berkeley.
+Susan Feder joined the Foundation in January 2007 as program officer for Performing Arts and now serves in that capacity in the consolidated program for Arts and Cultural Heritage.
+Ms. Feder oversees grantmaking for performing arts and related organizations, helps develop new initiatives, and works closely with other programs on grants of overlapping areas of interest.
+Before joining the Foundation, as vice president of the music publishing firm G. Schirmer, Inc., she spent 20 years developing the careers of many leading composers in the United States, Europe, and the former Soviet Union.
+Earlier in her career she was editorial coordinator of The New Grove Dictionary of American Music, program editor at the San Francisco Symphony, and a freelance writer on music.
+A graduate of Princeton University, she serves on the university’s Music Department Advisory Council and the Alumni Schools Committee.
+Ms. Feder also received an MA in the history and literature of music from the University of California, Berkeley.